Linking the brightest stellar streams with the accretion history of Milky Way-like galaxies: Introduction

-In this work, we use a suite of state-of-the-art cosmological hydrodynamical simulations from the Auriga project \citep{AURIGA} to analyze the information that can be extracted from the brightest stellar streams in each halo in regards to their hosts merging activity.
-Our study builds up upon previous work by \citet{2008ApJ...689..936J} who used cosmologically-motivated simulations to study how the frequency and properties of stellar halo substructure, as a function of surface brightness, are indicators of the recent merging histories of galaxies.
+In this work, we use a suite of state-of-the-art cosmological hydrodynamical simulations of late-type galaxies from the Auriga project \citep{AURIGA} to analyze the information that can be extracted from the brightest stellar stream in each halo in regards to their hosts merging activity.
+Our study builds up upon previous work by \citet[][hereafter J08]{2008ApJ...689..936J} who used cosmologically-motivated simulations to study how the frequency and properties of stellar halo substructure, as a function of surface brightness, are indicators of the recent merging histories of galaxies.
 Here we further study this problem by focusing on the brightest stellar streams of our simulated halos.
 This is of particular interest since it allows us to make a direct link between a specific and simple observable, i.e. the brightest stream of a galaxy halo, and the accretion history of the galaxy.
-Furthermore, unlike J08, who used dark matter only simulations together with a particle tagging technique, we analyze high-resolution fully cosmological magneto-hydrodynamical simulations of the formation and evolution of late type galaxies that naturally account for the different distributions of the satellite dark matter and stellar components.
+Unlike previous studies who have used dark matter only simulations together with a particle tagging technique \citep[e.g. J08][]{cooper2010}, here we analyze high-resolution fully cosmological magneto-hydrodynamical simulations of the formation and evolution of late-type galaxies that naturally account for the different distributions of the satellite dark matter and stellar components.